project-sunbird/sunbird.org-docs/features-documentation/course_creation.md

 ---
 ## Overview

- Couse creator can create courses on Sunbird by compiling content to it.
+ A Course Creator can create courses on Sunbird by compiling content to it.
 They can create each unit of course content and then compile a course using the newly created content and the already existing content as well.

 ## Prerequisites